-The selected remedy for the BFSA Source Removal AOC is no further action.
-Residual levels of contamination in the soils do not exceed the NYSDEC Spill Technology and Remediation Series (STARS) soil cleanup values.
-Therefore, since residual levels of contaminants in the soil are limited in extent and do not pose a risk for continued groundwater contamination, the soil is not considered to be a current or potential threat to public health or the environment.
-The NYSDEC spill number 9104707 associated with this site has been closed based on the above.
+The selected remedy for the Building 117 Source Removal AOC is no further action for soil and groundwater.
+Residual levels of contaminants in the soil do not exceed the NYSDEC Spill Technology and Remediation Series (STARS) soil cleanup values, with the exception of naphthalene, which slightly exceeded the STARS value in one sample.
+Therefore, since residual levels of contaminants in the soil are limited in extent and do not pose a risk for continued groundwater contamination, the soil is not considered to represent a current or potential threat to public health or the environment.